codyps/local-rcu/README.md

   swaps.
 Allows immediate data free/reuse.
 Single Consumer.
 - `std::sync::mpsc::channel`: MPSC (vs SPMC), multiple values (not just latest) are readable
 - [`left-right`](https://crates.io/crates/left-right): Uses single "old" value
   instead of having arbitrary numbers of old values.
-This means readers can block the writer.
+Slow readers can prevent new values from being published.
 It requires implementing a concept of "Absorb" to place modification of the "old" value into `left-right` internals.
+Uses an "operation log" so that writers don't block on readers directly (only publishing is blocked).
 - [`tokio::sync::watch`](https://docs.rs/tokio/latest/tokio/sync/watch/index.html):
   Allows being notified of updates via async, uses a mutex to control access to the value.
 Readers block writers.